m0sa/m0sa.github.io/content/posts/2018-11-runtime-moonspeak.md

 Lets talk about localization in general a bit first, though, to give you some background on how we ended up where here.

-It's a story full of tears, tech debt and regret.
+It's a story full of tears, tech debt, and regret.

 ## 1. Careers / Talent